reactive/data-client/docs/guides/resource-types.md

+---
-# Defining your Resource types
+title: Defining your Resource types
+---

 Typing your data can be very useful and is highly recommended when using this library.
 One of the main benefits is to enforce immutability, as this brings certain assurances